Published On: May 17 2013 04:26:12 PM CDTUpdated On: May 20 2016 01:00:00 AM CDT

 1959: Actor Bronson Pinchot, best known for playing Balki Bartokomous on the sitcom "Perfect Strangers," and for his roles in movies like "Risky Business" and "Beverly Hills Cop," is born in New York City.

-1946: Singer and actress Cher, who rose to fame as one-half of the husband-and-wife singing duo Sonny & Cher before becoming a solo star and an Oscar-winning actress, is born Cherilyn Sarkisian in El Centro, Calif.
+1946: Singer and actress Cher, who rose to fame as one-half of the husband-and-wife singing duo Sonny & Cher before becoming a solo star and an Oscar-winning actress, is born Cherilyn Sarkisian in El Centro, California.
 She's best known for songs such as "I've Got You Babe," "Bang Bang (My Baby Shot Me Down)," "Gypsys, Tramps & Thieves," "Half-Breed," "Dark Lady," "I've Found Someone," "If I Could Turn Back Time" and "Believe."
 She earned her first Oscar nomination for the 1983 drama "Silkwood" and won for Best Actress for the 1987 romantic-comedy "Moonstruck."
 She's also appeared in movies such as "Mask," "The Witches of Eastwick," "Mermaids" and "Burlesque."

 1944: Singer-songwriter Joe Cocker, best known for covers of songs such as "With a Little Help From My Friends" and "You Are So Beautiful," the Grammy-winning duet "Up Where We Belong with Jennifer Warnes, and the 1989 song "When the Night Comes," is born in Sheffield, England.
+He died of lung cancer at age 70 on Dec.
+22, 2014.

 1916: The Saturday Evening Post publishes its first cover with a Norman Rockwell painting.
 The painting was titled "Boy with Baby Carriage."
 Rockwell would continue to provide illustrations for the magazine's cover for more than four decades.

-1908: Actor James Stewart, best known for movies such as "Mr. Smith Goes to Washington," "The Philadelphia Story," "It's a Wonderful Life," "Rear Window" and "Vertigo," is born in Indiana, Pa.
+1908: Actor James Stewart, best known for movies such as "Mr. Smith Goes to Washington," "The Philadelphia Story," "It's a Wonderful Life," "Rear Window" and "Vertigo," is born in Indiana, Pennsylvania.
 Stewart won an Academy Award for Best Actor for his role in "The Philadelphia Story" and was nominated for another four Oscars.
 He also was a World War II and Cold War veteran, rising to the rank of brigadier general in the United States Air Force Reserve.
 He died of a pulmonary embolism at age 89 on July 2, 1997.

 1902: Cuba gains independence from the United States.
 Tomás Estrada Palma became the country's first president.